 Following the madness of a turbulent but successful spell in Madrid, Mourinho returned for a second spell at Chelsea, a hugely popular appointment given his first trophy-laden reign.

-After guiding the club to a third-placed finish in his first season, Mourinho once again invested and his summer signings proved key to his side once again reclaiming the crown as England’s finest side.
+After guiding the club to a third-placed finish in his first season, Mourinho once again invested and his summer signings proved key to his side reclaiming the crown as England’s finest side.

 Summer additions Diego Costa, Cesc Fabregas and returning loanee Thibaut Courtois all played influential roles as Chelsea claimed the Premier League title in 2014/15, Mourinho’s third in English football and a campaign which saw him named as Manager of the Season.

-The success failed to last, however, a dismal start to the following season saw Chelsea lose nine of their opening 16 games and Mourinho once again left by mutual consent.
+The success failed to last, however, a dismal start to the following season saw Chelsea lose nine of their opening 16 games and Mourinho sacked with the west Londoners 16th in the division.

-A job in which the Portuguese boss had long been linked, with Mourinho having previously fluttered his eyelashes in the direction of the Manchester United hierarchy to become the club’s new manager.
+Long linked with the position, Mourinho had previously fluttered his eyelashes in the direction of the Manchester United hierarchy before becoming the club’s new manager.

 He finally got his wish in the summer of 2016, spending lavishly on the likes of Paul Pogba, Zlatan Ibrahimovic and Henrikh Mkhitaryan as the club ushered in a new era following a series of below-par performances since Sir Alex Ferguson’s retirement.